-Access to justice
+Access to Justice

 When corporations abuse human rights or damage the environment, it’s vital that the people who are affected can seek redress from the company concerned.
 Redress can range from an apology and guarantees that the abuse will not happen again, through to financial compensation and commitments to carry out environmental clean-ups.
 Providing redress is important for corporations as well as affected people and communities because it creates a culture of respect for human rights and the environment and leads to improved corporate practice.

 Ideally, people should be able to access justice in their own country but various legal and practical barriers mean that this is often impossible.
+Where a UK-linked business is accused of violating human rights or damaging the environment overseas, the UK courts should be able to hear the case.
+At present this is very difficult due to mutually reinforcing procedural and financial hurdles, such as inequality of resources between the parties and difficulties accessing evidence.
 For this reason, CORE wants to see the following changes:

-The UK Government should establish an effective non-judicial redress mechanism for overseas victims of corporate human rights abuses.
+- The UK Government should establish an effective non-judicial redress mechanism for overseas victims of corporate human rights abuses.

 Evaluating Redress Mechanisms project